Locally Prominent Semantic Features

 Using the disclosures provided herein, those of ordinary skill in the art will understand that various steps of any of the methods disclosed herein can get adapted, modified, rearranged, omitted, and expanded without deviating from the scope of the patent.

-The method can include accessing image data, including a plurality of images associated with semantic tags.
+The method can include accessing image data, including a plurality of images associated with locally prominent semantic tags.
 Each of the semantic tags got associated with features of the plurality of images.
 Further, each of the features can get associated with a geographic location.
 For example, the computer can receive image data (e.g., semantically tagged photographs from an image repository), including information associated with the plurality of semantic tags and the plurality of images via a communication network (e.g., the Internet) through which signals (e.g., electronic signals) and data can get sent and received.

 The method can include determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features.
 For example, the computer can access the plurality of semantic tags to determine the landmarks (e.g., objects with features that are distinctive, less common, and locally prominent) in an area that include the features (e.g., physical dimensions, color, brightness, and shape) that satisfy entropic criteria (e.g., physical dimensions exceeding a physical dimension threshold).